-So, we’ve explored the main similarities and differences between Fitbit and Apple, but there is more than one type of Fitbit.
-In fact, they range in price from around £80 to £250.
+So, we’ve explored the main similarities and differences between Apple and Fitbit, but there is more than one type of Fitbit.
+In fact, they range in price from around $80 to $300.
 If you’re unsure how these all compare then read on.
-Below, I compare the four most popular Fitbits with the most recent Apple Watch 5.
+Below, I compare the four most popular Fitbits with the most recent Apple Watch SE.

 Should I buy a Fitbit or Apple Watch?

 Even with all this information, choosing between top brands like Apple or Fitbit can be difficult.
 Let alone choose between different Fitbit or Apple models!
 Do keep on reading for a quick comparison between the top models of each brand.

 Compare prices and choose your favorite merchant in the table below.